 The neuro-radiology research group(NrRG) at Texas Children’s Hospital is at the forefront of developing and leveraging several new and emerging technologies such as diffusor tensor imaging (DTI) and connectomics for research, and clinical diagnostic and interventional purposes to map functional and structural connectivity of brain networks asynchronously as well as in real-time to guide neuro-surgeries to improve patient outcomes.

 “When I joined Texas Children’s, my vision was to build a world-class clinically-integrated, high-end quantitative neuro-radiology laboratory focused not just on the gross anatomy but also on functional networks,” Dr. Thierry Huisman, radiologist-in-chief at Texas Children’s and professor at Baylor College of Medicine said.
-“Together with Dr. Avner Meoded, a highly-qualified neuro-radiologist, our team has forged collaborations with several leading neuroscientists, computational biologists and other multi-disciplinary experts in several Texas Medical Center institutions including the Baylor College of Medicine and the Jan and Dan Duncan Neurological Research Institute (NRI).
+“Together with Dr. Avner Meoded, Director of Neuroradiology Research Group (NrRG), our team has forged collaborations with several leading neuroscientists, computational biologists and other multi-disciplinary experts in several Texas Medical Center institutions including the Baylor College of Medicine and the Jan and Dan Duncan Neurological Research Institute (NRI).
 Recently, we also joined the consortium of physicians and researchers at the NRI who are active in the Undiagnosed Diseases Network, so we can employ emerging technologies to diagnose previously undiagnosed patients as well as to develop novel tools to explore rare neurodevelopmental conditions and neurodegenerative diseases.
 Being a top children’s hospital in North America, our neurologists receive large volume of referrals for patients with complex neurological conditions and so, they closely collaborate with our team to provide accurate diagnosis and treatment options for these patients.
 Finally, utilizing and developing new state-of-the-art quantitative neuro-radiology technologies to push the frontiers of knowledge in pediatric neurological diseases is an expensive and time-consuming mission that requires strong and committed support from the hospital’s executive leadership and generous funding.
 We are fortunate that all these critical factors have come together to position Texas Children’s Hospital as a leader in neuroscience research, neurology and cutting-edge neuro-radiology technologies.”

 Fig1: Advanced quantitative neuroimaging techniques can be used in every stage of the clinical lifecycle